Contemporary history: 1991-2001

 The end of the Cold War left the United States the world's sole superpower.
-Communism seemed discredited; while China remained an officially communist state, Deng Xiaoping's economic reforms and socialism with Chinese characteristics allowed for the growth of a capitalist private sector in China.
+Communism seemed discredited; while China remained an officially communist state, Deng Xiaoping's reform and opening up and socialism with Chinese characteristics allowed for the growth of a capitalist private sector in China.
 In Russia, President Boris Yeltsin pursued a policy of privatization, spinning off former government agencies into private corporations, attempting to handle budget problems inherited from the USSR.
 The end of Soviet foreign aid caused a variety of changes in countries previously part of the Eastern Bloc; many officially became democratic republics, though some were more accurately described as authoritarian or oligarchic republics and one-party states.
 Many Western commentators treated the development optimistically; it was thought the world was steadily progressing toward free, liberal democracies.
 South Africa, no longer able to attract Western support by claiming to be anti-communist, ended apartheid in the early 1990s, and many Eastern European countries switched to stable democracies.
 While some Americans had anticipated a "peace dividend" from budget cuts to the Defense Department, these cuts were not as large as some had hoped.
 The European Economic Community evolved into the European Union with the signing of the Maastricht Treaty in 1993, which integrated Europe across borders to a new degree.
 International coalitions continued to have a role; the Gulf War saw a large international coalition undo Baathist Iraq's annexation of Kuwait, but other "police" style actions were less successful.
 Somalia and Afghanistan descended into long, bloody civil wars for almost the entirety of the decade (Somali Civil War, Afghan Civil War (1992–1996), Afghan Civil War (1996–2001)).
 Russia fought a brutal war in Chechnya that failed to suppress the insurgency there from 1994-1996; war would resume during the Second Chechen War in 1999-2000 that saw a resumption of Russian control after Russia successfully convinced enough rebels to join their cause with promises of autonomy.
 The breakup of Yugoslavia also led to a series of Yugoslav Wars; NATO eventually intervened in the Kosovo War.
 In the Middle East, the Israeli–Palestinian peace process offered the prospect of a long-term peace deal to many; the Oslo Accords signed in 1993 seemed to offer a "roadmap" to resolving the conflict.
 Despite these high hopes, they would be largely dashed in 2000-2001 after a breakdown of negotiations and the Second Intifada.